NikolayMakhonin/nodejs-template-helpers/README.md

 setx BROWSERSTACK_ACCESS_KEY "your access key"
 ```

 **Attention!
-BrowserStack tests not worked in WebStorm.
+BrowserStack tests does not work in WebStorm (and this is an unsolvable problem).
 You should run tests from console.**

 ### Travis